iridiumblue/roc-star/README.md

 Here we break a bit with the paper.    *Yan et. al* seem a little squeamish on the topic of choosing Γ and p, offering only that a *p* = 2 or *p* = 3 seems good and that Γ should be somewhere between 0.10 and 0.70.
 Yan essentially wishes us luck with these parameters and bows out.

 First, we permanently fix *p* = 2, because any self-respecting loss function should be a sum-of-squares.
-(One reason for this is that it ensures the loss function is not only differentiable, but also *convex* and *twice differentiable*)
+(One reason for this is that it ensures the loss function is not only differentiable, but also *convex*)

 Second and more importantly, let's take a look at Γ.   The heuristic of 'somewhere from 0.10 to 0.70' looks strange on the face of it; even if the predictions were normalized to be 0<x<1, this guidance seems overbroad, indifferent to the underlying distributions, and just weird.